Peter R. Arnott: Bohemian Club

 In 1975, Arnott directed the Grove Play Allegory: An Odyssey in Time and Space.
 Arnott stepped forward with his own script in 1980: Olympus.
 Ten years later, he directed The Prophecy.
 In 2003, Arnott composed the music for Fort Ross, the 98th Grove Play.

 Family

 Arnott married Ann Krikorian from Boston.
-The two live in Sausalito, California and are active in city business, politics and art.
-They assist with both the Marin Art Festival and the Sausalito Art Festival.
-Ann Arnott serves as secretary for the Sausalito Chamber of Commerce, has been president of the Sausalito Women's Club and is currently president of the Art Festival Foundation.
+The two lived in Sausalito, California and were active in city business, politics and art.
+They assisted with both the Marin Art Festival and the Sausalito Art Festival.
+Ann Arnott served as secretary for the Sausalito Chamber of Commerce, has been president of the Sausalito Women's Club and was president of the Art Festival Foundation.
 Arnott's son David Arnott is an actor, screenwriter and musical composer living in Southern California.